 20. Alpha-Isomethyl Lonone: Lonones are a group of synthetically produced chemicals, used in perfume as a scent enhancer.
 Associated with human system intoxication.
 Suspected to be an environmental toxin.

-21. Sodium Tallowate: Rendered beef fat.
-If the thought of rubbing fat scraped from the back of an animal hide onto your skin appeals to you, this is a product to consider.
+21. Sodium Tallowate: Rendered animal fat.
+If the thought of rubbing fat scraped from the back of an animal hide onto your skin concerns you, read on regarding the potential issues.

 22. 1,4-dioxane: Effects of over exposure 1,4-dioxane is an eye and mucous membrane irritant, primary skin irritant, central nervous system depressant, nephrotoxin, and hepatotoxin

-26. Linalool: Linalool is a known toxicant or allergen.
-It is an ingredient that has a single use of being a fragrance enhancer.
+26. Linalool: Linalool is a known toxicant and allergen.

 28. Limonene: Limonene is a scent ingredient and solvent.
 It is a known skin and respiratory irritant.